2i2c-org/infrastructure/docs/howto/manage-alerts/index.md

 ## What to do when an alert fires based on its type and severity
 When an alert fires a person should decide how to handle it based on the type of alert and its severity.
+The general steps to take for any alert are:

+1. Validate/invalidate as quickly as possible if we are dealing with an outage
+2. If an outage, then add the P1 priority to the PD incident and follow the incident process
+3. If not an outage, then time-box yourself to 30 min and either debug or fix it if you know how
+4. After 30min, use your judgement to decide if you need to create a follow-up issue to investigate further.
+It might be that you believe that extra time invested won't bring any light into the root cause.
+This is ok.
+Just leave a note in PD.
+5. Close the alert in PD and link to the issue if you created one

 Below are some guidelines on how to handle the different types of alerts we have configured.

 ### Severity and timeline

 When an alert fires, it will create an incident in PagerDuty and notify the `#pagerduty-notifications` channel on the 2i2c Slack.
-Also, each  alert setup with Jsonnet has a severity level that can be one of:
+Each  alert setup with Jsonnet has a severity level that can be one of:

 - `take immediate action`
 - `same day action needed`